En-Be/TardigradeOfMana3D/APPROACH.md

 - Added 'grounded' and 'airborn' states
 - Added an airborn animation
 - Added a boolean that is the condition for changing states
+- Added .pdb files to gitignore

+## Session 25

+Minutes: 27

+DONE
+- Used 'is falling' from the character class to set the 'is airborn' boolean in the animgraph
+- Added a death state machine with alive and dead states
+- Added ambient music